ThreatLockerNickCottrell/ZTW2025/Obfuscating-Your-C2/README.md

 Now that we know how to use a malleable C2 profile, let's go over how you make one of your own.

-Inside your home directory should be a folder leading to your C2 profiles.
+Inside your home directory `/home/kali/Malleable-C2-Profiles/`should be a folder `Malleable-C2-Profiles` leading to your C2 profiles.
 You can pull one out and take a look at the code inside.

+OCSP profile in the `Malleable-C2-Profiles/Normal/` folder.
 ```nginx-conf
 #
 # Online Certificate Status Protocol (OCSP) Profile